-Though there are no official published facts about the nutritional benefits of hemp seeds due to the short history of its legality, hemp seeds are consumed by people who claim they get the following benefits from it:
+Though there are no official published facts about the nutritional benefits of them due to the short history of its legality, they are consumed by people who claim they get the following benefits from it:

 - Great Source of Plant-Based Protein